 Part of COVID prevention is increasing the frequency of cleaning, especially for the high touch surfaces.
 That will mean increasing the cleaning to at least once during your shift if not more.
 Be sure to build in time to wipe down and clean all equipment that could be shared inside the premises.

-One of the conventional approaches of commercial cleaners for COVID 19 cleaning is determining who is responsible for cleaning and disinfecting specific areas.
+One of the conventional approaches of commercial cleaners in Sydney for COVID-19 cleaning is determining who is responsible for cleaning and disinfecting specific areas.

 If this is unclear, you are increasing the chances of the virus because your team will end up missing spots and areas.
 To prevent that from happening, commercial cleaners work together to assign this to each respective employee.